CARV-ICS-FORTH/parallax/docs/infiniband_parallax_server.md

 The client interacts with the server through the Parallax API.
 The RDMA details are abstracted away, so the client only calls the familiar operations (open, close, put, get).
 Before issuing requests, the client library (parallax_client_lib.c) sets up the InfiniBand connection during the open call.
 For each request, it prepares a network header (par_net_header) containing:
-- Virtual address of the data (if not inline / large KV).
+- Virtual address of the data (if not inline / large send buffer).
 - Size of the data.
 - Remote key (rkey) for RDMA access.
 - Request ID (to match responses).